weimeilin79/gs-redpanda-k8s/mm2-1-replication/step2.md

 Creating root_connect_1 ... done
 Creating redpanda-console ... done
 ```
+Click on [Redpanda Console]({{TRAFFIC_HOST1_8080}}/) and access it via your browser.
+In the Topics page, you should see nothing is created indicating this is an empty cluster.

-MirrorMaker 2.0 (MM2) brings in the idea of connectors to make mirroring data and setups between Kafka clusters a breeze.
+Now that the Redpanda cluster is up and running, we can now go ahead and start the migration.
+MirrorMaker 2.0 (MM2) brings in the idea of connectors to make migrating from Kafka to Redpanda clusters a breeze.

 Here are the big three connectors that MM2 boasts of:
 - MirrorSourceConnector
 - MirrorCheckpointConnector
 - MirrorHeartbeatConnector

-Click on [Redpanda Console]({{TRAFFIC_HOST1_8080}}/) and access it via your browser.
-On the left menu, tap on [connector]({{TRAFFIC_HOST1_8080}}/connect-clusters/rp-connector).
+ Back to the console.
+On the left menu, tap on _connector_.
 Ready to set up your first connector?
 Click the *Create Connector* button at the top of the page and pick "import data from Kafka cluster topics" on the next screen.
 This will lead you to configure the *MirrorSourceConnector*.

 The *MirrorSourceConnector* is your go-to for copying data from your source Kafka cluster to the Redpanda cluster.
 It consumes records from source topics on the source cluster and then produces them to the corresponding mirrored topics on the target cluster.
 It also takes care of offset translation between source and target topics so that it can provide exactly-once delivery semantics.